a) Legal basis

-However, the Court has also pointed to the risks to a democratic society that the surveillance of communication entails.
+While the European Court of Human Rights acknowledges that phone interceptions are an important and sometimes necessary tool to fight terrorism and other forms of grave crime, it has also pointed to the risk of arbitrariness involved in the use of measures which are usually employed without the affected person noticing it.
 It has therefore developed in its jurisprudence a number of safeguards which are to protect individuals against arbitrary interferences with their fundamental rights.
 The Court scrutinizes these safeguards in the context of the justification of the interference with the right to private life and correspondence, to which phone interceptions amount.

 Tapping phone conversations and recording them interferes with the right to respect for private life and the right to respect for correspondence (Liberty and others v United Kingdom para 63).
 The right to respect for correspondence extends to phone conversations, too (Kennedy v.
 UK para 118; Iordachi v Moldova para 29).
 Therefore, legal persons can invoke the protection of article 8 ECHR against phone interceptions, even though they do not have a private life.